 There’s really no excuse not to be on social media nowadays.
 There are endless benefits that your advisor business can get from using social media.
 Not only is social media is a great way to grow your brand and interact with your audience, but it’s also a channel you can use to increase sales traffic to your advisor site.
 According to Hootsuite, there are now 3.196 billion people using social media – which is an audience you just simply can’t pass up to use for your digital marketing strategy.

 Although social media is something most people are familiar with, there are certain tips and tricks that can make your social media marketing more effective in generating sales and traffic to your website.
-Follow these six tips to start posting like a pro!
+Follow these seven tips to start posting like a pro!

 1. Be On the Right Platforms